I think the reason I thought for a few years about making a blog was entirely so I could discuss this term.

 In the case of some attributions direct to a smith an attribution is sometimes made directly on a sword via shumei, kinpunmei, ginzoganmei or kinzoganmei (red lacquer, gold lacquer, silver inset, or inset gold inset attribution signatures).

 Another important thing to recognize is that when a blade carries an attribution signature on it, it automatically loses den if the attribution is agreeable in almost every case.
 That is, den as a modifier just stops existing in these cases.

 This may carry forward from the understanding that the gold attribution signatures are not just an opinion the way the papers are, but originally were an attestation that the signature was there and then removed by suriage.
 This may carry forward then to Honami who made these gold signatures without witnessing the original.

-I found only one examples where den was ever added to an attribution mei by the NBTHK.
-One of these was on the Oshima Yukimitsu which is one of the swords in the Kyoho Meibutsu-cho register (the most famous swords of the Edo period).
+I found only a few examples where den was added to a Honami attribution mei by the NBTHK.
+Sometimes they are worn away attributions or some of the lesser Honami.
+However one was on the Oshima Yukimitsu which is one of the swords in the Kyoho Meibutsu-cho register (the most famous swords of the Edo period).